it5joys135/Payroll-GRC-Case-Study/index.md

 **Assessment Area:** Employee Compensation, Payroll Controls, Statutory Contributions & Transparency **Overall Finding:** **Fraud Not Substantiated | Control / Transparency Deficiency Identified**

 > **Confidentiality Note:** Personal and identifying information has been excluded.
-This case is presented for professional and educational purposes.
+The case is presented for professional and educational purposes.

 ---